P. B. S. Pinchback: Political career

 Pinchback contributed further to the political discussion with the founding of the bi-weekly newspaper, the Louisianian in 1870.
 He worked as an editor there until 1872.
 Later, in 1874, he returned to be editor and in 1878 he became editor-in-chief, though he allowed students from Straight University (later part of Dillard University).
 The paper's motto was "Republican at all times, and under all circumstances."
 Publication of the paper ended in 1882.

 He was appointed as director of the New Orleans public schools.
 Statewide public schools were established for the first time by the new state legislature during Reconstruction.
 Pinchback had a long-standing interest in education of blacks and was appointed to the Louisiana State Board of Education, where he served from March 18, 1871, until March, 1877.

+Ascension to Governorship

 In 1872, the legislature filed impeachment charges against the incumbent Republican governor, Henry Clay Warmoth, over disputes over certifying returns of the disputed gubernatorial election, in which both Democrat John McEnery and Republican William Kellogg claimed victory.
 Trying to support a centrist fusion government at a time of divisions among Republicans, Warmoth had supported his appointed return board, which certified McEnery as winner.
 Republicans opposed this outcome and appointed their own returns board, which certified Kellogg.
 The election had been marked by violence and fraud.